 - Switch the flame off once the mixture started leaving the edge of the pan.

-- Transfer the mixture in a bowl and keep it aside.
+- Transfer the mixture to a bowl and keep it aside.

 - Meanwhile, take Rice Flour and Semonila in a bowl and mix both.